Clark Tower (Memphis, Tennessee): History

-Clark Tower was built in the early 1970s by developer William B. Clark, Sr. It was constructed to the east of the smaller White Station Tower which Clark also developed in 1967.
+Clark Tower was built in the early 1970s by developer William B. Clark Sr. It was constructed to the east of the smaller White Station Tower which Clark also developed in 1967.
 Clark Tower and its seven-story parking garage stand on land previously occupied by 27 homes along Harvey Road.
 When completed in 1971, Clark Tower was the largest office building in the Mississippi Valley between St. Louis and New Orleans.
 It was planned to be part of a large, interconnected, mixed-use development that was to include a 400-room high-rise hotel and a regional shopping mall.
 Another office tower, identical to Clark Tower, was planned at the corner of Mendenhall and Sanderlin.
 The high-rise hotel, mall and twin tower were never built, and the adjacent land was later developed for other commercial uses.

 The building was designed by architect Robert Lee Hall, who also designed 100 North Main in downtown Memphis, as well as Patterson Hall at the University of Memphis.
 Construction began in July 1970, with a "topping out" on July 9, 1971.
 Its last major renovation was in 2004.
 It continues to be leased as Class A office space - the highest available.

-The building suffered significant exterior damage from a July 22, 2003 windstorm.
-Several windows on Clark Tower's southwest corner were blown out.

 Clark Tower was a major catalyst in the migration of the Class A office market away from downtown Memphis and into the eastern suburbs.
 With 649000 sqft of leasable space, it remains the largest commercial office building in the city.